Topological Quantum Phase Transitions in Metallic Shiba Lattices: topological quantum phase transitions

-\emph{Reciprocal lattice reflection symmetry protected topological quantum phase transitions}.---A topological phase transition occurs when the energy gap between the valence and conduction bands closes.
+A topological phase transition occurs when the energy gap between the valence and conduction bands closes.
 In the traditional gapped case without external magnetic fields, $d_0$ vanishes so that the energy gap can only close at zero energy, leading to a quantized jump in $\sigma_H$ across the phase transition point.
 However, with nonzero $d_0$, the energy gap can close at nonzero energy, in which case such a first-order quantum phase transition does not happen.
 Fortunately, the particle-hole symmetry guarantees that $d_0$ is an odd function with respect to $\bm k$ so that $d_0$ has to vanish at high-symmetry momenta such as $(k_x a,k_y a)=(0,0),(0,\pi),(\pi,0),(\pi,\pi)$.
 As a result, the first-order phase transition will take place if there is an energy gap closing at these high-symmetry points~\cite{Kamenev PRL2018}.